tomslee/ridehail/doc/notes.md

   of price.
 In the next section, economics will narrow the field, and will select equilibrium outcomes from among the geometric possibilities.

+## Trip Distribution

+The trip distribution is set in the configuration file using the trip_distribution parameter.

+The default is "uniform" which picks source and target points randomly from the grid.

+A new option is "twozone" which applies a core-periphery model to rides.
+This could be done in several ways, but to start with I am choosing a model that has the fewest changes I can think of compared to the uniform model:

+- The core is a region in "the middle" of the city.
+I take it to have half the area of the whole city.
+- Trips start more often in the core than elsewhere.
+- Trips end up evenly everywhere.
+- Vehicles still drive randomly around the city when free.

 ## Equilibration

 ### Supply utility